-Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the cold winter months.
+Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the harsh winter months.
 According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on their utilities.
-Unfortunately, a large portion of that energy gets wasted.
+Unfortunately, a large portion of that energy is wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Big Rapids geothermal home comfort system uses the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home throughout the winter.
-According to the specialists at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
-In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to distribute conditioned air through the Big Rapids home or business.
-Although the initial investment in a geothermal system may be higher than the investment in a regular system, the long-term return on that investment makes it worthwhile.
+According to the specialists at WaterFurnace, most systems are easy to install in both new and retrofit situations.
+In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Big Rapids home or business.
+Although the initial investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
-In many cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments connected with the installation of the new system.
+In many cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments connected with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most proficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Big Rapids geothermal dealer.
 The dealer will measure your home, compute your heating and cooling requirements and review your property to establish the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and supply one.
 Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and runs more efficiently, delivering an amazing five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
-Another benefit -- geothermal systems don't rely on fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
+Another benefit -- geothermal systems use no fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, enhanced indoor air quality and less noise as they decrease their carbon footprint.
-To find a geothermal system that fits your needs, contact Stratz Heating & Cooling, Inc. today or talk to one of our experts at [[phone]].
+To find a geothermal system that suits your needs, contact Stratz Heating & Cooling, Inc. today or talk to one of our experts at [[phone]].